jjewuz/JustNotes/README.md

 JustNotes is simple android app for taking notes, like there have been tens of thousands before.
 App uses Room database.

 ## Features
- - Monet theming support
- - Export note to txt document
+ - Material You Design
+ - Import, export .txt documents
  - Lock app with system biometry
- - Custom font setting
- - To-do list creation
+ - Lock notes with pin-code
+ - Tasks Organizer
  - Text formatting
+ - Cloud backup

 ## Planned
- - Cloud backup
  - Text's color change

 ## Screenshots